 You will return to Reykjavík by the evening, and spend your night back in the capital.

 Day 5 - The South Coast: Part 1

 Your fifth day will consist of a journey along Iceland’s South Coast to the glacier lagoon.
-Just off of the main road are a wealth of beautiful sites, which you will better explore on day six.
+Just off of the main road are a wealth of beautiful sites.

 You will spend your evening in the south-east of Iceland.